 - For weekend events, the fee of a weekend chaperone charge with travel will be included as well as the charge for housekeeping fee is $250 for every four hours.

 Please note: The only approved caterer is the Coffee Bar @ the Clark Center (Peet's Coffee).
-Please make appropriate arrangements by calling (650) 725-1503 or submitting a Catering Request Form.
+Please make appropriate arrangements by calling (650) 497-9227, or by submitting a Catering Request Form.

 For reservation requests placed within 24 hours of the event, a chaperone fee will be added: